 Golfer's elbow is usually diagnosed based on your medical history and a physical exam.
-To evaluate pain and stiffness, the doctor may apply pressure to the affected area or ask you to move your elbow, wrist and fingers in various ways.
+To evaluate pain and stiffness, the doctor might apply pressure to the affected area or ask you to move your elbow, wrist and fingers in various ways.

 An X-ray can help the doctor rule out other causes of elbow pain, such as a fracture or arthritis.
 Rarely, more comprehensive imaging studies — such as MRI — are performed.

 - Ice the affected area.
 Apply ice packs to your elbow for 15 to 20 minutes at a time, three to four times a day for several days.
 To protect your skin, wrap the ice packs in a thin towel.
-It might help to massage the inner elbow with ice for five minutes at a time, two to three times a day.
+It might help to massage your inner elbow with ice for five minutes at a time, two to three times a day.

 - Use a brace.
-Your doctor might recommend that you wear a counter force brace on your affected arm, which might reduce tendon and muscle strain.
+Your doctor might recommend that you wear a counterforce brace on your affected arm, which might reduce tendon and muscle strain.

 Most people will get better with rest, ice and pain relievers.
-Depending on the severity of your condition, the pain may linger for months to years — even if you take it easy and follow instructions on exercising your arm.
+Depending on the severity of your condition, the pain might linger for months to years — even if you take it easy and follow instructions on exercising your arm.
 Sometimes the pain returns or becomes chronic.

 Preparing for your appointment